 This series of paintings were inspired by my visits to the town of Marblemount, Washington during the annual bald eagle migration in January.
 The cold, blustery, and foggy landscape of winter on the upper Skagit River silhouettes the trees and birds in a photographic manner in these works.

-Since 2018 I have been working full time in my Day Creek studio, and in between the various series I've painted, these standalone pieces stood out to me as also interesting and collectible.
+Since 2018 I have been working full time in my Day Creek studio, and in between the various series I've painted, these individual works stood out to me as well.

 My studio days in Seattle were more limited due to maintaining a design job while training for trail running.
 I was a volunteer in the arts during this time, but more of a fan than maker.
 It's a break from full time studio work that I am glad I took.
 The small number of works from this time period vary in concept and content from painting to painting.